At work I recently needed to write a jQuery plugin that uses Bootstrap styling, so

 possible to listen for the close event just from Bootstrap's Alert plugin by

-event.
+binding to the close.bs.alert event.
 It also makes it easier in Bootstrap to

 remove event handlers.
 For example, all of the following would work to remove an

-event handler bound to close.bs.alert
+event handler bound to close.bs.alert:

 $(el).off('close.bs.alert'); $(el).off('close.alert'); $(el).off('close.bs'); $(el).off('.bs.alert'); $(el).off('.alert'); $(el).off('.bs');